Syllabus

 Participation, Reading, Preparation, etc.

-Assignments must be done, and on time, which is to say, by the time indicated on the assignment schedule.
-Readings must be completed by the class period for which they're due.
+Anything assigned for this class, and that's mostly readings, must be done, and on time, which is to say, by class on the date indicated on the assignment schedule.
+Failure on that score will compromise one's grade.

 • INSTRUCTOR'S CALLING ON STUDENTS

-• Don't be surprised when I call on you in class.
-I do this a lot; it actually works well
+• Don't be surprised if I call on you in class.
+I do this a lot; it actually works well — students feel it helps break the ice.

-• RESPECT FOR ONE'S OWN AND OTHERS' THOUGHTS
+• RESPECT FOR OTHERS' AND ONE'S OWN THOUGHTS

 Study Guides

-• Designed to be user friendly, especially for those new to ancient Greece, study guides introduce readings and related material, including background (historical, etc.) crucial to make sense of it all
+• Designed to be user-friendly, especially for those new to the study of the ancient Mediterranean, study guides introduce readings and related material, including background (historical, etc.) crucial to make sense of it all

-Study guides can be accessed via the "Assignments" page next to each reading assignment.
-Plus, there is a section devoted to them on the Site Index.
+Study guides can be accessed via the "Assignments" page.
+Plus, there is a section devoted to them on the All Pages page.

 Short Critical-Thinking Writing Assignments (SWAs)

-To get you thinking, reading, writing, and generally preparing for class, you will be assigned short, critical-thinking writing assignments (SWAs) keyed into reading assignments.
+To get you thinking, reading, writing, and generally preparing for class, but also in partial fulfillment of the Harpur Writing "W" requirement, you will be assigned short, critical-thinking writing assignments (SWAs) keyed into reading assignments.
 These will be due prior to class on the same day that a given reading is due.

 If done right, these exercises will prepare you for paper writing.